anwar-makhous/Dubai-App-Studio-Test/README.md

 ## Testing

 Unit tests are implemented for the data and domain layers of each feature, as well as for blocs in the presentation layer and core files.
-These tests cover core functionalities and ensure robustness using `bloc_test` and `mockito`.
+These tests cover core functionalities and ensure robustness using `flutter_test`, `bloc_test` and `mockito`.

 ### Running Tests